HMS Warspite (03): Mediterranean (1943–1944)

-She underwent a short refit in May in another attempt to fix her steering problem, then joined Force H at Scapa Flow, departing on 9 June for Gibraltar in company with five other battleships, two carriers and twelve destroyers.
+Warspite underwent a short refit in May in another attempt to fix her steering problem, then joined Force H at Scapa Flow, departing on 9 June for Gibraltar in company with five other battleships, two carriers and twelve destroyers.
 Assigned to Division 2 with Valiant and Formidable, she returned to Alexandria on 5 July in preparation for Operation Husky, the Allied invasion of Sicily.
 Division One and Two rendezvoused in the Gulf of Sirte on 9 July and covered the assembling convoys.
 Warspite was detached to refuel at Malta on 12 July, the first visit by a British battleship since December 1940.
 On 17 July, she bombarded Catania in support of an unsuccessful attack by the 8th Army, although her steering problem temporarily delayed her taking up position.
 She returned to Malta at high speed on 18 July, avoiding several air attacks during the night.
 On her return, Admiral Cunningham inadvertently coined the nickname by which she would be known thereafter when he signalled: "Operation well carried out.
 There is no question when the old lady lifts her skirts she can run."

 Between 2 and 3 September, Warspite and Valiant covered the assault across the Straits of Messina and bombarded the Italian coastal batteries near Reggio.
 Between 8 and 9 September, Force H, covering the landings at Salerno, came under fierce German air-attack and narrowly avoided being torpedoed.
 The resolve of the Italian Government had already been wavering by the time of the Allies victory in North Africa; the invasion of Sicily and aerial attacks on mainland Italy encouraged negotiations.
 They signed an armistice on 3 September, which took effect on 8 September.
 Anxious to ensure that the Germans did not acquire an additional 200 warships, the Allies insisted that the Regia Marina must sail for Allied ports.
 Three days later, Warspite met and led elements of the Italian Fleet, including Vittorio Veneto and Italia, into internment at Malta.
 She repeated this process on 12 September for her opponent from the Battle of Calabria, Giulio Cesare.